Bulk-local dS$_3$ holography: the Matter with $T\bar T+\Lambda_2$: Uplift and energy continuity

 \section{Uplift and energy continuity}

 The transition from $T\bar T+({\cal OO})_r$ to $T\bar T + ({\cal OO})_r + \Lambda_2$ involves a particular form of bulk matter.
 Specifically, we should incorporate a scalar potential that contains holographic AdS and dS minima and take into account the uplift from one to the other during the trajectory.
 String-theoretic models uplifting AdS/CFT to dS include \cite{Dong:2010pm, DeLuca:2021pej}.
 The relevant matter sector for this sector in the gravity-side description is an uplift scalar $\Phi_u$ whose potential $V(\Phi_u)$ contains both an AdS minimum at $\Phi_{uA}$ and a dS minimum at $\Phi_{uS}$.
-The uplift step occurs at fixed $y=y_0 = 8\ell G_N/L_{c0}^2= 3/c\pi^2$.
+In addition, to fully describe the uplift, we need to keep track of the other fields $\Phi_{\perp,i}$ that couple to the uplift scalar $\Phi_u$ and that become light in the dS phase.
+These fields can include heavy (even stringy) fields: as a concrete example, in the 3d string theory uplift scenario \cite{Dong:2010pm}, the uplift involves wrapping various branes on the internal space.
+At large internal volume compared to the 10d string scale, these stringy degrees of freedom remain below the 3d Planck scale.\footnote{The full effective potential is suppressed compared to the 3d Planck scale by powers of the string coupling and inverse volumes, as is seen by expressing the effective action in Einstein frame \cite{Silverstein:2004id}.}

+For simplicity, we consider an uplift which leads to a de Sitter vacuum energy which is of the same magnitude but opposite sign to the AdS one.
+It is straightforward to generalize the formulas to account for more generic dS solutions.\footnote{This will be especially motivated in generalizations of this approach to four bulk dimensions, which exhibit fine tuneability of Hubble \cite{DeLuca:2021pej}.} The uplift step occurs at fixed $y=y_0 = 8\ell G_N/L_{c0}^2= 3/c\pi^2$.
 We continuously adjust the Dirichlet boundary condition for the scalar, which is a coupling constant in the boundary theory, from $\Phi_{uA}$ to $\Phi_{uS}$.
+In addition, the low energy theory contains couplings $m_\perp(\Phi_u)^2 \Phi_\perp^2$ encoding the $\Phi_u$-dependent masses for the fields; while we gradually change $\Phi_u$ from $\Phi_{uA}$ to $\Phi_{uS}$, $m(\Phi_u) $ decreases and the fields $\Phi_\perp$ become light.
+Conversely, there are many light modes in AdS that get heavy in the dS phase; similar comments apply to these.

 In the gravity-side description, the classical solution space for matter excitations continuously deforms according to this continuous deformation of the scalar boundary condition (which resolves the jump in $\Lambda_2$ in \cite{Gorbenko:2018oov, Coleman:2021nor}).
 After the uplift step, we proceed with the $T\bar T+({\cal OO})_r + \Lambda_2$ deformation, increasing $y$ from $y_0$ to capture the bounded cosmic horizon patch.

 The detailed uplift was not required for the pure gravity results in \cite{Coleman:2021nor}, but plays a significant role in the presence of matter, leading to continuity of the energy spectrum.
 We can see this by reviewing the behavior of the various classes of states as we evolve along the $T\bar T+\Lambda_2$ trajectory, for which $\Lambda_2$ jumps to a nonzero vallue at $y=y_0$.
 Without the $({\cal OO})_r$ contribution, the trajectory in \cite{Coleman:2021nor} does exhibit continuity of the dressed energy along the trajectory for the dressing of the seed states in the energy band $\Delta \sim c/6$ (up to very fine discontinuities that are invisible to the course-grained gravitational description).
 In the gravity description, this arises from bringing in the boundary with $T\bar T$ to the horizon of a BTZ black hole, then bringing it out with $T\bar T+\Lambda_2$ to obtain the $dS_3$ cosmic horizon patch (the static patch, with boundary).
 At the junction between the two trajectories, at a dimensionless deformation parameter $y_0=\lambda_0/L^2=3/c\pi^2$ the square root term vanishes in the dressed energy